What the allegations against Herbster mean for the governor's race

 Condemnation of Herbster came quickly from many powerful figures across Nebraska’s political spectrum, including from his competitors in the governor’s race, every female state legislator, former Gov. Kay Orr, Ricketts and Omaha Mayor Jean Stothert.
 Like Ricketts, Slama and Orr have endorsed Pillen, while Stothert has endorsed state Sen. Brett Lindstrom.

-Nebraska GOP Chairman Dan Welch called the allegations “serious” in a statement on Friday.
+Nebraska GOP Chairman Dan Welch called the allegations “serious” in a statement Friday.

-“Without casting judgement in this matter, the NEGOP condemns all forms of sexual assault and believes any allegation must be investigated appropriately,” Welch said.
-“Per the NEGOP Constitution, the party remains neutral in the Governor’s primary.
+“Without casting judgment in this matter, the NEGOP condemns all forms of sexual assault and believes any allegation must be investigated appropriately,” Welch said.
+“Per the NEGOP Constitution, the party remains neutral in the governor’s primary.
 Republican voters will examine these allegations as they weigh all the candidates in the race as the May 10th primary approaches.”

 But the party is poised to support Herbster, if he does win.